EXC vs KAM Dream11 Team Fantasy XI Predictions For ECS T10 Capelle

 EXC vs KAM Squads

-Excelsior 20: Jelte van Troost, Stan van Troost, Roel Verhagen, Tom Heggelma, Rens Heinsbroek, James Hilditch, Sanjit Shankar, Pradeep Kumar, Umar Baker, Mathijs Schewe, Ben Cooper, Corey Rutgers, Salman Yaqub, Lorenzo Ingram, Joost Kroesen, Gijs Kroesen, Luuk Kroesen, Rens van Troost, Akhilesh Arun, Sheraz Ahmed, Wahab Umar, Ryan Camble, Imran Choudry and Luqman Tariq and Haider Khan, Sebastiaan Gokke, Niels Etman, Jelte Schoonheim, Sohail Bhatti, Sebastiaan Gokke
+SV Kampong Cricket: Kertan Nana, Assad Saleemi, Ratha Alphonse, Abhinav Adurty, Shivdutt Jhala, Tushar Bhakre, Vikram Chaturvedi, Faizan Bashir, Bilal Saleem, Danish Ateeq, Khalid Sherzad, Raza Anis, Assad Saleemi, Mees Hoffman, Khalid Sherzaad, Shaheryar Butt, Yasir Usman, Adriaan Verbeek, Bilal Saleem, Usman Malik, Rana Bilal Siddique, Shashank Kumar, Jacod Pierre, Omair Sultan, Saqib Zulfiqar, Ishan Jaiswal

-SV Kampong Cricket: Danish Ateeq, Tushar Bhakre, Shaheryar Butt, Usman Malik, Abhinav Adurty, Shivdutt Jhala, Ratha Alphonse, Kertan Nana, Rana Siddique, Assad Saleemi, Mees Hoffman, Adriaan Verbeek, Shashank Kumar, Faizan Bashir, Raza Anis, Khalid Sherzaad, Vikram Chaturvedi, Bilal Saleem, Omair Sultan, Ishan Jaiswal, Pierre Jacod, Yasir Usman, Mohsin Salman
+Excelsior 20: Jelte Schoonheim, Sebastiaan Gokke, Ben Cooper, Corey Rutgers, Salman Yaqub, Gijs Kroesen, Luuk Kroesen, Roel Verhagen, James Hilditch, Pradeep Kumar, Akhilesh Arun, Sheraz Ahmed, Wahab Umar, Ryan Camble, Imran Choudry, Luqman Tariq, Haider Khan, Sebastiaan Gokke, Jelte van Troost, Joost Kroesen, Lorenzo Ingram, Niels Etman, Sanjit Shankar, Umar Baker, Rens van Troost, Rens Heinsbroek, Tom Heggelman, Stan van Troost, Sohail Bhatti, Mathijs Schewe

 Check Dream11 Prediction/ EXC Dream11 Team/ KAM Dream11 Team/ Excelsior 20 Dream11 Team/ SV Kampong Cricket Dream11 Team/ Dream11 Guru Tips & Prediction/ Online Cricket Tips and more.